cozy/cozy-banks/src/ducks/notifications/html/README.md

 ### Assets

-TODO: Assets in `assets/` should be uploaded to `https://files.cozycloud.cc` with CI.
+Assets in `assets/` are uploaded to `https://downcloud.cozycloud.cc` on every deployment on CI.
+It can also be done manually with the `yarn uploadStaticFiles` script.